 What do I need to do?

-Step 1: Obtain a Working with Children's Card
+Step 1: Obtain a Working with Children's Check

 To find a post office near you, visit the Australia Post - Find an Outlet page.
 When you search for an outlet, ensure you select Working with Children Check - VIC under the Application & Form Lodgement section.